Graduate Summer Step

 Grad Summer Step is a two-and-a-half-day, pre-fall term event hosted by the Office of Graduate Education to support newly admitted graduate students.

 This event supports the acclimation and success of graduate students who identify with historically marginalized communities.
 It is not necessary to be a member of a historically marginalized community to attend.
-Any degree-seeking graduate student who has been newly admitted for the 2025-2026 academic year through the domestic student application is eligible to participate and welcome to apply.
+Any degree-seeking graduate student who has been newly admitted for the 2026-2027 academic year is eligible to participate and welcome to apply.

 The event takes place prior to Grad Welcome Week activities and complements other orientation activities.
 Office of Graduate Education staff, along with faculty, staff, and peer graduate leaders, will facilitate the event to meet the goals as described below.